Sofia Kenin: 2024: Miami doubles champion, back to top 100 in singles

-2025: Charleston singles final, top 25 in doubles
+2025: Charleston singles, Washington doubles finals

 Kenin reached the quarterfinals at the Hobart International with wins over fifth seed Lulu Sun and Anna Blinkova, before losing to wildcard entrant Maya Joint.

-At the 2025 Australian Open, Kenin lost to third seed Coco Gauff in straight sets.
+At the Australian Open, she lost to third seed Coco Gauff in straight sets in the first round.

 At the Charleston Open, Kenin reached the quarterfinals defeating fifth seed Daria Kasatkina.
 Next, she defeated 14th seed Anna Kalinskaya in straight sets to reach the semifinals.
-She reached her first clay final in five years defeating Amanda Anisimova after her retirement.
+She reached her first clay final in five years defeating Amanda Anisimova after her retirement due to a back injury.
 Kenin lost the final to Jessica Pegula.